diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US318/readme.md

 ![Sequence Diagram for US318](images/sequence_diagram_us318.svg)

-The process begins in the `ConfigureProposalDocumentUI`, where the CRM Manager initiates the configuration.
-The UI requests proposals eligible for document configuration from the controller.
-The controller loads the proposals from the `ShowProposalRepository`.
+The process starts in the `ConfigureProposalDocumentUI`, where the **CRM Manager** initiates the document configuration process.
+The UI requests the list of proposals eligible for document configuration by calling the controller.
+The `ConfigureProposalDocumentController` uses the `PersistenceContext` and the `RepositoryFactory` to access the `ShowProposalRepository`, from which it retrieves all proposals still in a configurable state.

-Once the manager selects a proposal and a template type, the controller invokes the method `configureDocument(...)` on the selected proposal.
-The proposal returns the raw template content.
+Once the CRM Manager selects a proposal and a predefined template type (e.g., "Portuguese", "English VIP", etc.), the controller invokes the method `configureDocument(...)` on the selected proposal.
+The proposal returns the corresponding raw document template content.

-The controller passes the proposal and the content to the domain service `ProposalDocumentGenerator`, which calls the plugin `DocumentGenerationPlugin`.
-The plugin generates a full `ShowProposalDocument` based on the data and template content.
+This content is passed to the domain service `ProposalDocumentGenerator`, which is responsible for generating the final document.
+The generator calls the `DocumentGenerationPlugin`, which performs the actual template processing and returns a `ShowProposalDocument` containing the filled content and document path.

-If successful, the controller sets the document on the proposal and saves it.
-Otherwise, an error is raised and shown to the user.
+If the generation is successful, the controller sets the document on the proposal using `addDocument(...)`, then persists the updated proposal via the repository.

+If any step fails (e.g., due to an invalid template or plugin failure), an appropriate error is returned and shown to the user.

-This design ensures:
+This design ensures a clean separation of responsibilities:

-- The **UI** handles interaction.
+- The **UI** handles user interaction and selection.
-- The **controller** manages coordination and persistence.
+- The **controller** orchestrates the coordination between UI, domain logic, and persistence.
-- The **domain service** processes the document.
+- The **domain service** encapsulates the logic for template processing.
-- The **plugin** encapsulates template logic and enables extensibility.
+- The **plugin** contains the actual logic for transforming the template into a complete proposal document.
+- The **repository** manages data retrieval and persistence.

 ### 4.2.
 Acceptance Tests